avarngeline/Layoffs-Dashboard/README.md

 **4. Time Series Chart**

-Hovering or filtering shows how layoffs change month by month.
+Hovering or filtering shows how layoffs change month by year/quarter/month.
 Users can identify layoff surges (e.g., Jan 2023 spike) and drill down to see which companies/industries contributed.

 **5. Industry Bar Chart**